BIO

 River Eckert (b.
 Oct.
 9, 2009) is a 16-year-old piano player born and raised in New Orleans, LA.
 From a very young age, River has been surrounded by music.
 Immersed in the styles of legends such as Professor Longhair, James Booker, Dr. John, Allen Toussaint, Fats Domino, Art Neville among others, he is passionate and dedicated to “carrying the torch” of the New Orleans piano tradition.

-At the ripe age of 16, River has already had the privilege to perform and/or record with many notable artists including Taj Mahal, Oteil Burbridge, George Porter Jr., Cyril Neville, Irma Thomas, Ivan Neville, Stanton Moore, Pedrito Martínez, Eric Krasno, Taylor and Griffin Goldsmith (Dawes), Anders Osborne, Luther Dickinson, Cory Henry, Nikki Glaspie, Fred Wesley, Big Chief Donald Harrison Jr., The Dirty Dozen Brass Band, Adam Deitch, Raymond Weber, Terence Higgins, Tony Hall, Jennifer Hartswick, Big Sam Williams, all the way to Bill Murray and many more.
-Additionally, he has performed at many prestigious venues and events including the New Orleans Jazz and Heritage Festival, Jam Cruise, French Quarter Festival, NOLA Funk Festival, Hogs for the Cause, WWOZ Piano Night, Park City Song Summit, Brooklyn Bowl, Tipitina’s, Maple Leaf Bar, Orpheum Theatre, Civic Theatre, Joy Theater, House Of Blues, WWL Morning Show, WWOZ Radio, and Fox 8 News.
+At the ripe age of 16, River has already had the privilege to perform and/or record with many notable artists including Taj Mahal, Trombone Shorty, Oteil Burbridge, George Porter Jr., Cyril Neville, Irma Thomas, Ivan Neville, Stanton Moore, Pedrito Martínez, Eric Krasno, Taylor and Griffin Goldsmith (Dawes), Anders Osborne, Luther Dickinson, Cory Henry, Nikki Glaspie, Fred Wesley, Big Chief Donald Harrison Jr., The Dirty Dozen Brass Band, Adam Deitch, Raymond Weber, Terence Higgins, Tony Hall, Jennifer Hartswick, Big Sam Williams, Craig Robinson all the way to Bill Murray and many more.
+Additionally, he has performed at many prestigious venues and events including the New Orleans Jazz and Heritage Festival, Jam Cruise, French Quarter Festival, NOLA Funk Festival, Hogs for the Cause, WWOZ Piano Night, Park City Song Summit, Brooklyn Bowl, Tipitina’s, Garcia’s Chicago, Maple Leaf Bar, Saenger Theatre, Orpheum Theatre, Civic Theatre, Joy Theater, House Of Blues, WWL Morning Show, WWOZ Radio, and Fox 8 News.